tvdboom/ATOM/docs_sources/user_guide.md

  different data cleaning steps, tuning a new set of hyperparameters, etc. Refactoring the code for all these steps can be very time consuming.
-This result in many data scientists just using the model best known to them and fine-tuning this particular model without ever trying out other ones.
+This result in many data scientists just using the model best known to them and fine-tuning this particular model without ever trying other ones.
 This can result in poor performance (because the model is just not the right one for the task) or in poor time management (because you could have achieved a similar performance with a simpler/faster model).